weberstephanhd/iacman/README.md

 addition another kind of application should be covered, cloud fonndry based applications.

-Here yacman enters the scene.
-It is able to describe deployment landscapes consisting of various deployment types, the wiring of the involved component and their deployment.
+Here iacman enters the scene.
+It uses a simple hierrachical filesystem structure to describe deployment landscapes consisting of various deployment types, the wiring of the involved components and their deployment.
+The files are structured in directories so that different realms of responsibiliy are clearly separated.
+This allows to spread the different parts over multiple source repositories to enable simple reuse of those parts in various different landscape setups.

 ## Overview

-Iacman is a shell and spiff++ lightweight toolset for describing and maintaining deployment landscapes consistingof multiple deployments roughly based on the idea behind bosh and bosh workspace.
+Iacman is a shell and spiff++ lightweight toolset for describing and maintaining deployment landscapes consistini gof multiple deployments roughly based on the idea behind bosh and bosh workspace.
 The central element is the deployment that will be controlled a set of structured configuration values in form of a yaml files.
 In contrast to bosh, that describes a single deployment composed of software given by so-called releases, iacman focuses on the composition and wiring of multiple deployments and strictly separates between the software controlling the deployment and its configuration.

 This separation leads to two related but clearly distinguished elements, the deployment component (or shortly component) and the deployment instance (or